florianfesti/boxes/documentation/src/install.rst

 -------------------

 While there is no known reason why Boxes.py should not run on Windows there is no upstream experience with doing so.
+The tricky part is getting the cairo library installed and to run with the Python version used.
+Python version and the architecture (32 or 64 bit) must match.

 Getting the Inkscape plugins to run will likely need manual installation (see above).
+Note that Inkscape may come with its own Python.
 If you run into trouble or have better installation instructions please open a ticket on Git Hub.